Sargassum: As food and medicine

 Japanese cuisine as well as Chile have traditionally consumed Sargassum, known as hijiki, although it contains high amounts of arsenic, part of the arsenic cycle from groundwater, waterways, into oceans and back to land.
 There are methods to process and greatly reduce arsenic from this genus of seaweed, potentially making it a nearly inexhaustible food supply for animals or people.

 Sargassum species are cultivated and cleaned for use as an herbal remedy.
 Many Chinese herbalists prescribe powdered Sargassum—either the species S. pallidum, or more rarely, hijiki, S. fusiforme—in doses of 0.5 grams dissolved in warm water and drunk as a tea.
 It is called 海藻 (hǎizǎo) in traditional Chinese medicine, where it is used to resolve "heat phlegm".

 Sargassum (F. Sargassaceae) is an important seaweed excessively distributed in tropical and subtropical regions.
 Different species of Sargassum have folk applications in human nutrition and are considered a rich source of vitamins, carotenoids, proteins, and minerals.
 Many bioactive chemical compounds that are classified as terpenoids, sterols, sulfated polysaccharides, polyphenols, sargaquinoic acids, sargachromanol, and pheophytin were isolated from different Sargassum species.
 These isolated compounds and/or extracts exhibit diverse biological activities, including analgesic, anti-inflammatory, antioxidant, neuroprotective, anti-microbial, anti-tumor, fibrinolytic, immune-modulatory, anticoagulant, hepatoprotective, and anti-viral activities.

+Biofuel and energy production

+Researchers have increasingly explored converting Sargassum biomass into biofuel as a sustainable alternative to fossil fuels.
+In November 2024, researchers at the University of the West Indies in Barbados successfully powered a car using biogas derived from Sargassum, rum distillery wastewater, and sheep dung, offering a potential solution to the region's invasive seaweed crisis by converting the algae into biofuel.
+Mexican initiatives are turning Sargassum into "Sargapanel" construction materials (fire-retardant, flexible, and recyclable) and biogas (500 tons yielding 20,000 cubic meters, enough to fuel an average gas station daily).
+The state of Quintana Roo is developing a Circular Economy Center to scale production and sell carbon credits from Sargassum processing.